Earthfiredrake/SWL-Clockwatcher/README.md

 + Offline tracking - The mod saves a list of missions on cooldown.
 Clockwatcher.exe displays the remaining cooldown times without needing to log into the game
 + Lair Timers - Adds lairs to the lockout timer window (shift-l), listing the longest remaining cooldown among missions in that lair.

+Note: CurseForge download does not include Clockwatcher.exe.
+It is available through GitHub as either a separate download, or as part of the main release.

 Mission lists are saved per character.

 ## Installation